rcl9/Roland-JX8P-Synthesizer-Memory-Cartridges/ReadMe.md

 This repository documents two designs for a programmable RAM cartridge for the Roland JX8P synthesizer which I had designed and built in late 1985.
 Prior to this design my only option would have been to buy an expensive Roland MC-16C Memory Cartridge which held just 16 patches.
 With my new design, the single plug-in cartridge could handle 256 patches and be programmed by an external computer.

+This repository also includes my [JX8P Binary-Memory-Image to SysEx File Converter](</RCL's Patch Converter/convert.cpp>) utility program which loads in 2K JX8P binary images of the memory cartridge and turns them into "SysEx" files which can be sent back to the JX8P via a normal patch librarian.
+The 32 patches can be output as a single .syx file (+ a MIDI message to write each patch into the JX8P memory) or as 32 separate .syx files (with no MIDI message to write the patch into the JX8P memory).

 Please also refer to my [Roland JX8P Synthesizer Patch Collection](https://github.com/rcl9/Roland-JX8P-Synthesizer-Patch-Collection).

 Each RAM cartridge would allow for 32 patches selectable from 8 different banks.
 The binary images would be saved to/from the cartridges from an external Z80 computer that had a custom Roland-style connector and interface.